 Note on the itinerary

-This is an easy to moderate plus graded trip, rated 3 on a scale of 1-5 (1 being easy and 5 difficult).
+This is an easy to moderate plus graded trip, rated three on a scale of 1-5 (1 being easy and five5 severe).
 So, all travelers in general good health can go on this trip.
 That said, be prepared for long day drives on bad roads.
-The trip involves such mild adventures like camel riding, horseback riding, sand dune hiking, and boating.
+The tour involves such mild adventures like camel riding, horseback riding, dune hiking, and boating.
 Drives can be four or five hours long, with occasional stops.
 Road conditions vary.
 We use 4WD vehicles for all transfers and tours.

-Although, no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
-But any discomfort will be more than rewarded by great adventure.
+Although no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
+But any discomfort will be more than rewarded by a great experience.
 You should be willing to walk and hike, in addition to the long day drives on dirt and rocky roads.
 Outside Ulaanbaatar, roads are unpaved, so they are bumpy and can be dusty as well.
 Please bring the pollution mask to protect your nose and mouth to avoid inhaling the dust.
-This trip definitely requires some degree of physical fitness.
-The more physically fit you are, the more you will be able to enjoy the trip.
-If you do not lead an active life, please start soft training two or three months prior to the trip.
+This trip requires some degree of physical fitness.
+The more physically fit you are, the more you will be able to enjoy the journey.
+If you do not lead an active life, please start soft training two or three months before the trip.
 Engage yourself in hiking, jogging, swimming, cycling, or aerobics for 25-30 minutes a day.
-Avoid using elevators or use bicycles instead of car if it's a short ride.
+Avoid using elevators or use bicycles instead of a car if it's a short ride.

-We use 4WD Mitshubishi Delica van which is good in Mongolian terrain.
-There will be maximum four passengers per vehicle.
+We use 4WD Mitsubishi Delica van, which is right in Mongolian terrain.
+There will be a maximum of four passengers per vehicle on a group tour.

-You have 4 star deluxe hotel accommodations with all modern amenities in Ulaanbaatar.
-Currently, the reservation is confirmed at Hotel Ramada, 4* for the first two nights and 3 nights again in the second visit in Ulaanbaatar.
+You have 4-star deluxe hotel accommodations with all modern amenities in Ulaanbaatar.
 Once you are away from the city, you will sleep in the traditional style tourist ger camps with shared toilet/shower which are usually in the main building.

-Tourist ger camps are closely located to attraction sites through the country, where visitors can experience and feel nomadic way of life.
+Tourist ger camps are close to attraction sites throughout the country, where visitors can experience and feel a nomadic way of life.
 It is a portable round felt house perfectly suited to the Mongolian nomadic lifestyle.
 The GER consists of a wooden frame carrying a felt cover.
 Traditionally furnished with beautifully painted wood-framed beds and furniture, the lodge is built in a traditional architectural style.
 There will be 2-3 twin-size beds, provided with foam or futon style mattresses and blankets or quilts.
-They also provide towels but limited and so you may want to bring your own.
-The bed sheets and blankets are generally clean but as they are hand-washed in cold water, sometime we can see stains.
-Some travelers bring their own sleeping bag and bed sheets but not required.
+They also offer towels but limited and so you may want to bring your own.
+The bedsheets and blankets are generally clean, but as they are hand-washed in cold water, sometimes, we can see stains.
+Some travelers bring their sleeping bags and bed sheets but not required.
 Some travelers said the mattresses were hard and also the pillows.
 So, please consider bringing an air pillow.

-There will be a fireplace with chimney in the center of the ger.
-If it rains, the nights can be cold and you may want to request firewood for the evening and morning.
+There will be a fireplace with a chimney in the center of the ger.
+If it rains, the nights can be cold, and you may want to request firewood for the evening and morning.

 There will be 4-5 toilets and shower rooms in the camp which you share with other guests.
-They are located in a convenient location outside your ger.
-It's very important that you bring a flash light with spare batteries as you may need them to walk to the bathroom at dark.
+They are in a convenient location outside your ger.
+You must bring a flashlight with spare batteries as you may need them to walk to the bathroom in the dark.
 The water in the shower is solar heated.
-If it's a cloudy and rain day, water may not be warm enough and we request for your understanding.
+If it's a cloudy and rainy day, water may not be warm enough, and we request your understanding.

-Some camps have a few en suite gers (yurts) which can be booked on additional $50 to $100 per person, but sometime it's not worth as due to harsh climate conditions and poor maintenance, they may not be in the best condition and may have plumbing issues.
+Some camps have a few en suite gers (yurts), which you can book with an additional fee of $50 to $100 per person.
+But sometimes it's not worth as due to harsh climate conditions and inadequate maintenance, they may not be in the best health and may have plumbing issues.
 Flush speed is also not so good.

 Ger Camp Accommodations

-As a rising capital city of the Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American and Mongolian restaurants in Ulaanbaatar, where is available to be served western and eastern standard meals or Mongolian traditional cuisines.
-Most of the old style restaurants serve Russian food, and this type of food is common in the tourist camps in countryside.
+As a growing capital city of Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American, and Mongolian restaurants in Ulaanbaatar.
+These available restaurants serve western and eastern standard meals or traditional Mongolian cuisines.
+Most of the old-style restaurants serve Russian food, and this type of food is common in the tourist camps in the countryside.
 Small local restaurants and cafes serve Mongolian food such as buuz and khuushuur (steamed and fried beef, mutton dumpling) and others.

-While in Ulaanbaatar, you will have western style full buffet breakfast at your hotel.
-Lunch and dinner will be arranged in tourist class restaurants in the city which can be Asian or western styles.
-In tourist ger camps, we have limited choices but they are adequate.
-Usually breakfast includes breads with butter, cheese, jelly, eggs, pancakes and cereals with milk.
+While in Ulaanbaatar, you will have a western-style full buffet breakfast at your hotel.
+There will be lunch and dinner arranged in tourist class restaurants in the city, which can be Asian or western styles.
+In tourist ger camps, we have limited choices, but they are adequate.
+Usually, breakfast includes bread with butter, cheese, jelly, eggs, pancakes, and cereals with milk.
 There also will be some fresh fruits.
-For lunch and dinners, you will have soup, some appetizers, rice items, noodles, dumplings and chicken or pork or beef.
-There will be also vegetable dishes.
+For lunch and dinners, you will have soup, some appetizers, rice items, noodles, dumplings, and chicken or pork, or beef.
+There will also be vegetable dishes.
 If you have a special dietary requirement, please let your guide know in advance.

-If you have an early morning flight, you will be provided a breakfast box.
-There are some long day drives and maybe we don't reach camps in time for meal.
-It's advisable that you bring some foods, energy bars etc. to munch on the way but you can buy them in Ulaanbaatar and Dalanzagdag town in South Gobi.
+If you have an early morning flight, there will be a breakfast box for you.
+There are some long day drives, and maybe we don't reach camps in time for the meal.
+You should bring some food, energy bars, etc. to munch on the way but you can buy them in Ulaanbaatar and Dalanzagdag town in South Gobi.